Human rights education: Education

+The OHCHR developed human rights education training materials and resource tools.

+HRE has also started to be offered in the school curriculum.
+For example, linked subjects like History, Politics and Citizenship incorporated human rights training, as well as specialized courses offered as part of the International Baccalaureate Diploma program for high school students.

-Some cities in the world have adopted a municipal law to stimulate successfully the HRE in the public schools, as the example of the Municipal Plan of HRE of the city of São Paulo (Decreto Nº 57.503, DE 6 DE Dezembro de 2016), in Brazil.
+Some cities in the world have adopted legislation to stimulate successfully the human rights education in the public schools, as the example of the Municipal Plan of human rights education of the city of São Paulo (Decreto Nº 57.503, DE 6 DE Dezembro de 2016), in Brazil.

 Models

-There are four models that emerged to help categorize HRE in formal and informal education sectors: values and awareness, accountability, transformation, and socioecoethical.
-To help guide HRE in the right direction, they set up "goals, target groups and other practical elements of educational programming, such as content and methodologies."
+There are four models that emerged to help categorize human rights education in formal and informal education sectors: values and awareness, accountability, transformation, and socioecoethical.
+To help guide human rights education in the right direction, they set up "goals, target groups and other practical elements of educational programming, such as content and methodologies."